postechsv/postechsv.github.io/_researchtopics/02_plc.md

 <img src="{{ site.research_imgs }}/plc/g1.jpg" width="50%">

-## Ongoing Work
+## Physical Dynamics and Communication of PLCs
 Existing formal verification techniques focus on individual PLC programs in isolation, often neglecting interactions with physical environments and network communication between controllers.
 We present a unified formal framework that integrates discrete PLC semantics, networked communication, and continuous physical behaviors.
 <img src="{{ site.research_imgs }}/plc/environment.jpg" width="60%">

-The environment interact with the programs by sensing and actuation at the beginning of every scan cycle.
-The environmental state, such as temperature, and switch position, is included in each PLCs attributes.
-We define 'tick' rule that rules the time evolution of the system, which update the environmental states.
+The environment interacts with the programs by sensing and actuation at the beginning of every scan cycle.
+The environmental state, such as temperature and switch position, is included in each PLC's attributes.
+We define 'tick' rule that rules the time evolution of the system, which updates the environmental states.

 <img src="{{ site.research_imgs }}/plc/env.jpg" width="80%">

 PLC supports several function blocks that conduct inter-PLC communication, which includes 'CONNECT' for connection establishment, 'USEND' for asynchronous sending data, and 'URCV' for asynchronous receiving data.
-The behavior of each communicating function blocks are implemented in PLC ST format, with special communication functions defined in rewrite ruels.
+The behavior of each communicating function block is implemented in PLC ST format, with special communication functions defined in rewrite rules.

-Using this integrated semantics, we can verify properties of well-defined networked industrial control system such as chemical plants with water tanks, railed vehicle controllers, and so on.
+Using this integrated semantics, we can verify properties of well-defined networked industrial control systems such as chemical plants with water tanks, railed vehicle controllers, and so on.

+## Ongoing Work
+This ongoing work is motivated by the observation that multitask PLC semantics and the semantics for physical dynamics and inter-controller communication are largely orthogonal.
+Our goal is to develop a unified semantics that incorporates both preemptive multitasking and cyber-physical interaction within a single framework.
+As part of this effort, we are conducting a case study involving PLC-controlled vehicles that must avoid collisions while navigating toward designated destinations.

 ## Contact